SettleMint

 # adminClaim: "dalp-admin"

-The plain fields — id, displayName, issuer, clientId, adminClaim — are edited directly in values. clientSecret is the one sensitive field and is injected from the OIDC_PROVIDER_CLIENT_SECRET environment variable, which must be sourced from a Kubernetes Secret.
+Edit id, displayName, issuer, clientId, and adminClaim directly in values. clientSecret is the one sensitive field; inject it from the OIDC_PROVIDER_CLIENT_SECRET environment variable sourced from a Kubernetes Secret.
 Add more list entries for multiple providers.

 Inject the client secret from a Secret